benwould/rent-v-buy/README.md

 Welcome to our Rent v.
 Buy application!

-To begin this application run our File "GUI _____.ipynb" this creates a pop out GUI where we are presented with our first step.
+To begin this application open our File "gui_notebook.ipynb" in jupyter notebook.
+Run the cell containing the code, then maximize the Tkinter window that opens.
+This creates a pop out GUI where we are presented with our first step.

 Step 1: Select the city we are moving to, the dropdown menu displays 10 cities that can be selected from